adebayo10k/expressvpn-version-upgrader/README.md

 ## Requirements

-To do any package install on your system, sudo privilege is required.
+To do any package install on your test system, sudo privilege is required.

 ## Prerequisites

-It is assumed that you're already using an activated instance of the expressvpn Ubuntu Linux client.
+It is assumed that you're already using an activated instance of an expressvpn VPN client.

 In order to verify the downloaded package file, you'll also need have imported the expressvpn public key into your gpg keyring.
 A reasonably decent [guide to verifying package file authenticity](https://www.expressvpn.com/support/vpn-setup/pgp-for-linux/) is provided by expressvpn.